Jovin2525/SC1015-Mini-Project/README.md

 2. Model 1: Linear Regression

    - Linear Regression was first used to predict song streams using "Streams" as the response variable.
-However, due to low correlation between "Streams" and the other numerical dependent variables, with most not exceeding an absolute value correlation of 0.1, it seemed that our regression problem is not linearly related.
+However, due to low correlation between "Streams" and the other numerical predictor variables, with most not exceeding an absolute correlation value of 0.1, it seemed that our regression problem is not linearly related.
 Additionally, when the model was fit, very low R^2 values of 0.18 and 0.12 were achieved for our train and test datasets respectively.
-As such, we decided to model our regression problem using other non-linear regression problems to see where that would take us.
+As such, we decided to model our regression problem using other non-linear regression methodologies to see where that would take us.

 3. Model 2: Random Forest Regression

    - Random Forest Regression was used to predict song streams through the use of decision trees.
 Initially, using an evaluation function, we were able to achieve a high accuracy of 91.74% for our base model.
 Not satisfied, we tried to tune our hyperparameters further using Grid Search Cross Validation.
 However, the tuned model only achieved an insignificant improvement of 0.37%.
-Though the improvement between the tuned model and the base model was insignificant, the MSE, RMSE and MAPE all improved qutie a bit from the linear model.
+Though the improvement between the tuned model and the base model was insignificant, the MSE, RMSE and MAPE all improved quite a bit from the linear model.
 The data points were also much better fitted under the random forest model.
 Hence, we concluded the random forest model to be undoubtedly better than the linear model.
-   - To further analyse other models, we decided to analyse Gradient Boosted Regression
+   - Moving on, we decided to analyse our problem using Gradient Boosted Regression.

 4. Model 3: Gradient Boosted Regression